nimblemachines/kinetis-chip-equates/README.md

 will process *all* the SVD files into `mu4` files, but it's also *much* slower.

+# What if my chip is missing from the list?

 If there was an easy way to keep the SVD/ directory updated with the latest goodies from Freescale/NXP I would happily do it.
+Unfortunately, it seems that the only way to get updated versions of these files is to do it by hand, for each chip, on the [MCUXpresso SDK Builder](https://mcuxpresso.nxp.com/).
+(For the brave and curious, after downloading your "custom" SDK you'll find the SVD file for your chip in the ./devices/<chip>/<chip>.xml file.)

+I'm not the only one with this problem.
+Even the [Zephyr project](https://github.com/zephyrproject-rtos/zephyr/tree/master/ext/hal/nxp/mcux) is struggling with getting up-to-date header files for NXP/Freescale chips.

+[Getting Started with MCUXpresso SDK CMSIS Packs](https://www.nxp.com/docs/en/user-guide/MCUXSDKPACKSGSUG.pdf) - a document from November 2017 - talks about "CMSIS packs downloaded from MCUXpresso packs repository", including "Device Family Packs", which contain the following:

+* Device header files and system initialization modules
+* Startup files
+* Linker files
+* SVD files
+* Flash drivers (for some of the development tools)
+* SDK drivers and utilities
+* SDK project templates

+Sounds perfect, right?
+Sadly, there is no way to download these "CMSIS packs".
+I can't seem to find the "MCUXpresso packs repository", just the SDK Builder.

 # What else can I do?